-As a custom, tipping can get tricky when traveling outside of your social or geographical bubble.
+Tipping can get tricky when traveling outside of your social or geographical bubble.
 The Japanese, for example, don’t accept tips and get very uncomfortable, sometimes offended, about the whole business.
 North Americans are typically known for being generous tippers, for close to any service provided, no matter what, whereas in Iceland it simply doesn’t exist.
 Even within Latin America, tipping etiquette ranges from country to country.
 So when traveling throughout Argentina, how do you know what is considered appropriate?
 How much is too much of a tip at a restaurant in Buenos Aires?
 How much is enough for an airport taxi driver?

-TIPS FOR TIPPING
+TIPS FOR TIPPING IN BUENOS AIRES

 When paying for the bill or tipping in a restaurant, be sure not to leave the large amounts of money on the table and walk away, especially if you are dining outside.
 It is quite possible that it will be snagged by someone other than your server.
-Also, very few restaurants have a “tip” section on credit card receipts so, if you are planning on paying for the meal with plastic, be sure to bring cash as well.

 If you receive table service at a café (which is most common), again 10% is normal: for the person behind the counter taking orders or making drinks like a Buenos Aires barista, usually nothing.
 Keep in mind, “to-go” coffee is uncommon in Argentina and lidded paper cups don’t really exist – more than likely you’ll be seated a café with a suit-and-tie wearing server and a tip is customary.